siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 12 + (-1) = 11
 $$

-The symbol $-1$, as in $-1 < 0$, does not map to the ultrareals.
+The symbol $-1$, as in $-1 < 0$, does not map to the
+ultrareals.

 Standard arithmetic studies numbers as non-interacting.
 In that model, addition behaves like the mathematical union of sets: the parts are placed together, and the relation term is not part of the calculation.
-Ultrareal arithmetic treats that as the special case:
+To describe the interaction between numbers, introduce a descriptor
+$-1 \le d(\cdot,\cdot) \le 1$ so that $d(U,V)=0$ recovers the usual
+non-interacting arithmetic,

 $$
 d(U,V) = 0
 $$

 Once relation is part of the arithmetic data, the operator $+$ is overloaded.
 It is defined on the visible ultrareals, their inner values, and their interaction descriptor:

 $$
 U = u^2,\qquad